awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 To learn more, see [Deletion protection](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#deletion-protection) in *User Guide for Application Load Balancers*\.

+## \[ELB\.7\] Classic Load Balancers should have connection draining enabled<a name="fsbp-elb-7"></a>

+**Category:** Recover > Resilience

+**Severity:** Medium

+**Resource:** `AWS::ElasticLoadBalancing::LoadBalancer`

+**AWS Configrule:** `elb-connection-draining-enabled` \(Custom rule developed by Security Hub\)

+**Parameters:** None

+This control checks whether Classic Load Balancers have connection draining enabled\.

+Enabling connection draining on Classic Load Balancers ensures that the load balancer stops sending requests to instances that are de\-registering or unhealthy\.
+It keeps the existing connections open\.
+This is particularly useful for instances in Auto Scaling groups, to ensure that connections aren’t severed abruptly\.

+**Note**
+This control is not supported in the Asia Pacific \(Osaka\) Region\.
+This control is still in the release process\.
+It might not yet be available in all of the Regions where it is supported\.

+### Remediation<a name="elb-7-remediation"></a>

+To enable connection draining on Classic Load Balancers, following the steps in [Configure connection draining for your Classic Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/config-conn-drain.html) in *User Guide for Classic Load Balancers*\.

 ## \[ELBv2\.1\] Application Load Balancer should be configured to redirect all HTTP requests to HTTPS<a name="fsbp-elbv2-1"></a>

 **Category:** Protect > Data protection > Encryption of data in transit